 Getting Pregnant After a Tubal Ligation: With and Without a Reversal

-If you’re wondering if you can or how to get pregnant after having a tubal ligation (tubes tied), you’ve come to the right place.
-In short, the answer is most often yes.
-How?
-Now that’s another question.
-In this article, we are going to talk about how to get pregnant after a tubal ligation both with and without a tubal ligation reversal.
-Let’s start with a quick introduction to the two options:
+If you’re wondering if you can get pregnant after a tubal ligation or how to get pregnant after having a tubal ligation, you’ve come to the right place.
+In short, the answer is most often yes, but the how of that is a bit more complex and will take a bit of time.
+But don’t worry, in this article, we are going to cover everything you need to know about how to get pregnant after a tubal ligation both with and without a tubal ligation reversal.
+Let’s start with a quick introduction to the options:

 Both options can lead to a healthy pregnancy and child, but there are a few things to consider along the way with the guidance of your tubal ligation reversal doctor, often an OBGYN or Reproductive Endocrinologist.